 Cryptic Cattail Invasions in the Pacific Northwest

 This study offers new information on the distribution, abundance, and behaviour of non-native cattails in Western Canada.
 Prior to this research T. angustifolia was sporadically known in the FRE, but there was no understanding of how established it was, nor whether hybridization with T. latifolia was occurring.
 Our research addresses these knowledge gaps, demonstrating that non-native cattails are well-adapted to reproduce, establish, and persist in tidal marshes in the region, as evidenced by the 500,000 m2 of occupied habitat in the FRE.
-We also confirm for the first time that T. x glauca is present in the estuary, which is significant considering the FRE occurs outside of the known continental distribution of this taxon, and it had not been formally documented in British Columbia prior.
+We also confirm for the first time that T. × glauca is present in the estuary, which is significant considering the FRE occurs outside of the known continental distribution of this taxon, and it had not been formally documented in British Columbia prior.